Collaborative Robotics • Machine Intelligence • Robot VisionHuman-Robot Interaction Interfaces • Mixed Reality Robotics

 Robot interaction and control should be intuitive, easy, and know when to stay out of the way.
 This is why I am developing intuitive human-robot interaction and control interfaces, to provide more natural ways of controlling and participating in multirobot systems.

 I have already developed prototype hardware and software on which to expand and improve.
 The initial prototype is a couple of years old and I am in the process of resurrecting the hardware and software for renewed demonstration purposes here.

 I am a self motivated and versatile software engineer with experience across multiple industries and languages, and a proven ability to quickly and easily learn new technologies.
-I specialise in the areas of healthcare/medical, backend interfacing and integration, data visualisation and simulation, machine learning and neural networks, robotics, and GIS.
+I specialise in the areas of healthcare/medical, backend interfacing and integration, data visualisation and simulation, machine learning and neural networks, robotics, mixed reality, and GIS.
 My industry experience includes U.S. Healthcare and Government Services, U.S. Financial Services, and U.K. Defence and Government Services.

 Please connect with me via LinkedIn or email firstname.lastname@example.org.